The Armature modifier is used for building skeletal systems (rigs) for animating the poses of characters and anything else which needs to be posed.

 Use quaternions for preserving volume of object during deformation.
 It can be better in many situations.

-Without Preserve Volume, rotations at joints tend to scale down the neighboring geometry, up to nearly zero at 180 degrees from rest position.
-With Preserve Volume, the geometry is no longer scaled down, but there is a „gap“, a discontinuity when reaching 180 degrees from rest position.
+Without it, rotations at joints tend to scale down the neighboring geometry, up to nearly zero at 180 degrees from rest position.
+With it, the geometry is no longer scaled down, but there is a „gap“, a discontinuity when reaching 180 degrees from rest position.

 - Vertex Group

-The name of a vertex group of the object, the weights of which will be used to determine the influence of this Armature Modifier’s result when mixing it with the results from other Armature ones.
+A vertex group of the object, which weights will be used to determine the influence of this modifier’s results when mixing it with the results from other Armature ones.

 Only meaningful when having at least two of these modifiers on the same object, with Multi Modifier activated.